happy0088/embl-personManagement/README.md

 # embl-personManagement
     This application serves the purpose of managing persons details with store/update/retrieve and delete functionalities .
+    Its a click to Run appplicaiton with in-memory database for the CRUD operations and secured by token base application Key .

 # Tech Stack :
     Service -